Bombus pascuorum identification

 always covered in hairs, with other bumblebees there is sometimes a bald patch

-in the centre of the thorax.
+in the centre of the thorax of older workers and the queen.
 This can be caused by wear as the bees rub against

 the side and roof of the nest, but this is hardly ever seen in Bombus